 Because departing flights from the UK are charged the Air Passenger Duty.
 However, if your transit through the UK is less than 24 hours, then your departing flight won’t be charged the APD.
 Read more in our guide to cities and countries to aim for to minimise taxes and fees.

 Yes, you can, and we recommend it.
 Remember to use the multi-city search tool on the Qantas website, not the round-the-world tool on the oneworld website.

 The only exception is that if you include Japan Airlines in your itinerary, you’ll need to phone Qantas.
 And be prepared for potential long wait times.

 No, Emirates is not part of the oneworld alliance, therefore it is not eligible for this award.

 What should I do if the phone agent doesn’t seem to know what they’re doing?

 Qantas oneworld Classic Flight Rewards require a lot of points comparatively to redeem simple one-way redemptions but you can get a hell of a lot of travel squeezed into one itinerary.

-You’ll be able to see at least five cities and, if you’re clever, add overnight stops in connecting cities too by avoiding stopovers of less than 24 hours in some others.
+You’ll be able to see at least five cities and, if you’re clever, add overnight stops of up to 24 hours in connecting cities too.

 Just remember to keep your total distance flown to under 35,000 miles and try to book as many of the flights as you can at the start so you’re not slugged with change and service fees.